-Rittenhouse face chargers for the murders of Joseph Rosenbaum and Anthony Huber, as well as the intentional homicide of Gaige Grosskreutz.
+Rittenhouse faces charges for the murders of Joseph Rosenbaum and Anthony Huber, as well as the intentional homicide of Gaige Grosskreutz.
 It’s not disputed, and it’s on video, that Rittenhouse shot all three, and only Grosskreutz survived.

 It’s also on video and backed up by eyewitness testimony that each of the three men was running after Rittenhouse and making attempts to take his gun.
 Grosskreutz, who was armed at the time, himself said he tried grabbing Rittenhouse’s AR-15.

 Binger played the videos, which the jury has seen multiple times already, and acknowledged in questioning that Rittenhouse was being chased that night in August 2020.
 But his emphasis has been that: 1) Rosenbaum, the shooting of whom set off the whole episode, never physically touched Rittenhouse and 2) that Rittenhouse’s presence, by its very nature, was needlessly provocative.

 The absurdity was captured in one specific exchange between Binger and Rittenhouse.

 Binger: “So, you saw someone who was trying to put out a fire, who got assaulted?”

 Binger: “But, if you’re going to help people, why would you expect anyone would try and hurt you?”